 The 1999 bonfire was supposed to require more than 7,000 logs and the labor of up to 70 workers at a time.
 At approximately 2:42 a.m on November 18, students were working near the top of the 59-foot-high pile (4 feet higher than authorized) when, in the words of Jenny Callaway, a student who was on the stack, “It just snapped.”
 Without warning, scores of students became caught in the huge log pile.
 Other students, including Caleb Hill who suffered only broken bones in his 50-foot fall, were lucky enough to fall away from the pile.

 “People were running around calling people’s names and crying,” sophomore Michael Guerra said.
 “Other people were just like zombies.
 They couldn’t believe what had happened.”
 Cranes were immediately brought in to remove the logs and free the students but the process was painstaking, as any wrong movement could cause further collapse.
 The last survivor was pulled from the pile about six hours later.
-Overall, twelve people were killed, and 27 were injured.
+Overall, 12 people were killed, and 27 were injured.